 There are several types of insider threats that organizations should be aware of and each presents different symptoms for security teams to diagnose.
 By understanding the motivations of attackers, security teams can be more proactive in their approach to insider threat defense.

-This blog was recently updated in reaction to the July 2020 “coordinated social engineering attack” against Twitter to include information on prevention and remediation in the wake of insider threats, and then again in July 2021 to reflect current data on insider threats.
+This blog was updated in reaction to the July 2020 “coordinated social engineering attack” against Twitter to include information on prevention and remediation in the wake of insider threats, and then again in July 2021 to reflect current data on insider threats.